home-assistant/home-assistant.io/source/_components/lirc.markdown

 sharing: true
 footer: true
 logo: lirc.gif
-ha_category: Sensor
+ha_category: Automation
 featured: false
 ---

 [LIRC](http://www.lirc.org/) integration for Home Assistant allows you to receive signals from an infrared remote control and control actions based on the buttons you press.
-You can use them to set scenes or trigger any other action.
+You can use them to set scenes or trigger any other [automation](https://home-assistant.io/components/automation/).

-Sending IR commands is not supported in this component, but can be accomplished using the [shell_command component](https://home-assistant.io/components/shell_command/) in conjunction with the `irsend` command.
+Sending IR commands is not supported in this component (yet), but can be accomplished using the [shell_command component](https://home-assistant.io/components/shell_command/) in conjunction with the `irsend` command.

 ### {% linkable_title Installation %}